 Potomac Group Campground and Day Use Area provides a primitive camping experience for groups of 8-40 people.
 It is an excellent site for family events and youth group activities.
 The facility is situated in a scenic area of New York, which makes for an exciting place to explore.
 A variety of recreational activities are available.
+Parking for the campground is located approximately 500 feet from the campground itself and all gear must be carried in and out.
+Recycling cans are available on site but trash must be packed out.

 Many primitive, group, tent-only campsites, and a group picnic shelter are available for reservation and equipped with at least 4 tables.
 A campfire circle and grills are also provided and vault toilets are located nearby.
 The shelter can accommodate up to 40 people and an adjacent parking lot can hold up to 10 vehicles.
 There is no electricity at the shelter.
 Drinking water is not available at the campground or picnic shelter, nor is trash collection.